JDCP93/OzFlux_NEE_SAM/WrapperNotebook.md

 | :-: | :-----------------: | :-----------------: |
 | HS | 24/07/01 - 31/12/14 | 01/01/03 - 01/01/18 |
 | SP | 14/08/08 - 31/12/14 | 01/01/09 - 01/01/18 |

+I was also using a possibly incorrect way of calculating the climatic inputs.
+I was using VPD in kPa rather than hPa and SWC as a decimal rather than percentage.
+Additionally I was mean centreing PPT at a different stage which resulted in an additive shift of values.
+However, I re-ran the model for Sturt Plains with an input using the above differences and got the same R2 values - as such, as expected, these scale issues aren’t a factor in the difference between Yao and I.
+Further, in investigating this, I checked the FluxNet files for Aus sites, and the input values are (to the eye) the same.
+The issue now either lies in my implementation of the model or with the differing time periods.

+I am checking the time periods using Sturt Plains again by cutting off my input file at 31/12/14 - unfortunately I cannot add data to the start of my series\!